EndPointCorp/end-point-blog/2013/03/15/generating-pdf-documents-in-browser.html.md

 The usual approach is to:

 - generate the document with a library / DSL in the language of the backend
-- or - generate *normal html* view and use a utility like [wkhtmltopdf](https://code.google.com/p/wkhtmltopdf/)
+- or—generate *normal html* view and use a utility like [wkhtmltopdf](https://wkhtmltopdf.org/)

-That works nice, but what if you’re developing an [SPA](http://en.wikipedia.org/wiki/Single-page_application) app which only consumes JSON data from its backend?
+That works nice, but what if you’re developing an [SPA](https://en.wikipedia.org/wiki/Single-page_application) app which only consumes JSON data from its backend?
 Imagine a scenario when the backend isn’t capable of producing responses other than JSON data.
 What could you do there?

 ### The solution

-Thanks to some very bright folks behind the [jsPDF](http://jspdf.com/) library we have both above mentioned options right inside the browser.
+Thanks to some very bright folks behind the [jsPDF](https://parall.ax/products/jspdf) library we have both above mentioned options right inside the browser.

 I strongly encourage you to visit their website.
 There is a nice live coding editor set up which reflects in real time the PDF your code is producing.